Paleoanthropology is inherently interdisciplinary, with scientists specializing in a wide variety of research topics.

 Alison is a paleoanthropologist and Paleolithic archaeologist who has worked at numerous localities in Africa and in northern China.

-Mike has conducted archaeological research in the Indian subcontinent, and more recently in the Arabian peninsula.
+Mike conducts archaeological research in the Indian subcontinent and the Arabian peninsula.

 Christian's research explores the behavioral evolution of Middle and Later Pleistocene hominins and the origin of Homo sapiens.

-Bernard is the Director of the George Washington University's Hominid Paleobiology Graduate program and of the Center for the Advanced Study of Hominid Paleobiology.
+Bernard Wood is the Director of the Center for the Advanced Study of Human Paleobiology.